transdigiware/hyperledger-fabric-on-linux-one/README.md

       ![Submit SetSensorTemp](images/SetSensorTempTran.png)

-34. If you submitted the transaction with your correct team ID, then you should have a transaction showing in your registry with the data you entered in the prior step.
+34. If you submitted the transaction with your correct team ID, then you should have a transaction showing under *All Transactions*. **Click view record** to see the data you entered in the prior step.
 Congratulations!
 You've now completed a transaction. :thumbsup:

     ![Transaction Registry](images/TransactionRegistry.png)